Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Abstract

 \section{Abstract}

-Conventional computer graphics pipelines require detailed 3D models, meshes, textures, and rendering engines to generate 2D images from 3D scenes.
-These processes are labor-intensive.
-We introduce Hybrid Neural Computer Graphics (HNCG) as an alternative.
-The contribution is a novel image formation strategy to reduce the 3D model and texture complexity of computer graphics pipelines.
-Our main idea is straightforward: Given a 3D scene, render only important objects of interest and use generative adversarial processes for synthesizing the rest of the image.
+Driving simulators play a large role in developing and testing new intelligent vehicle systems.
+The visual fidelity of the simulation is critical for building vision-based algorithms and conducting human driver experiments.
+Low visual fidelity breaks immersion for human-in-the-loop driving experiments.
+Conventional computer graphics pipelines use detailed 3D models, meshes, textures, and rendering engines to generate 2D images from 3D scenes.
+These processes are labor-intensive, and they do not generate photorealistic imagery.
+Here we introduce a hybrid generative neural graphics pipeline for improving the visual fidelity of driving simulations.
+Given a 3D scene, we partially-render only important objects of interest, such as vehicles, and use generative adversarial processes to synthesize the background and the rest of the image.
 To this end, we propose a novel image formation strategy to form 2D semantic images from 3D scenery consisting of simple object models without textures.
-These semantic images are then converted into photo-realistic RGB images with a state-of-the-art conditional Generative Adversarial Network (cGAN) based image synthesizer trained on real-world data.
-Meanwhile, objects of interest are rendered using a physics-based graphics engine.
-This is necessary as we want to have full control over the appearance of objects of interest.
-Finally, the partially-rendered and cGAN synthesized images are blended with a blending GAN.
-We show that the proposed framework outperforms conventional rendering with ablation and comparison studies.
-Semantic retention and Fréchet Inception Distance (FID) measurements were used as the main performance metrics.
+These semantic images are then converted into photorealistic RGB images with a state-of-the-art Generative Adversarial Network (GAN) trained on real-world driving scenes.
+This replaces repetitiveness with randomly generated but photorealistic surfaces.
+Finally, the partially-rendered and GAN synthesized images are blended with a blending GAN.
+We show that the photorealism of images generated with the proposed method is more similar to real-world driving datasets such as Cityscapes and KITTI than conventional approaches.
+This comparison is made using semantic retention analysis and Frechet Inception Distance (FID) measurements.